echo-lalia/MicroHydra/wiki/Home.md

 <br/>

 ## Multiplatform support
 MicroHydra uses a few different ideas in order to output code for multiple devices.
-You can learn about this [here](https://github.com/echo-lalia/MicroHydra/wiki/multi-platform), and you can learn about the supported devices [here](https://github.com/echo-lalia/MicroHydra/wiki/multi-platform)
+You can learn about this [here](https://github.com/echo-lalia/MicroHydra/wiki/multi-platform).
+You can also learn more about the supported devices [here](https://github.com/echo-lalia/MicroHydra/wiki/Supported-Devices).

 ## Making Apps
-For a basic overview of how MicroHydra apps work, see the [App Format](https://github.com/echo-lalia/MicroHydra/wiki/Supported-Devices) section.
+For a basic overview of how MicroHydra apps work, see the [App Format](https://github.com/echo-lalia/MicroHydra/wiki/App-Format) section.

 <br/>